zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### Simulate Broker Usage

-Now we're ready to launch the simulated producers/consumers inside the pod's container from the [previous step](#containerized-testing-environment).
+Now we're ready to start up the simulated producers/consumers inside the pre-existing pod's container from the [previous step](#containerized-testing-environment).

 Run: